MonashBioinformaticsPlatform/PieScripts/README.md

 machine.
 Sometimes you do need to install some JAVA dependencies on your local machine to be able to run IGV over internet.
 Here is a link on how to start [IGV with web start](http://www.broadinstitute.org/igv/startingIGV).

-To start with `makeIGV-link.py` simply downloaded the file and run it in command line with `--help` option.
+To start with `makeIGV-link.py` simply download the file and run it in command line with `--help` option.

 Option to download the file: